Seminole Wars: Increased Army presence and Indian attacks

-On January 6, 1856, two men gathering coontie south of the Miami River were killed.
+On 6 January 1856, two men gathering coontie south of the Miami River were killed.
 The settlers in the area promptly fled to Fort Dallas and Key Biscayne.
-A party of some twenty Seminoles under Ocsen Tustenuggee attacked a wood-cutting patrol outside of Fort Denaud, killing five of the six men.
+A party of some twenty Seminoles under Oscen Tustenuggee attacked a wood-cutting patrol outside of Fort Denaud, killing five of the six men.
 Despite the positioning of militia units to defend the area, the Seminoles also raided along the coast south of Tampa Bay.
-They killed one man and burned a house in what is now Sarasota, and on March 31, 1856, they tried to attack the "Braden Castle", the plantation home of Dr. Joseph Braden, in what is now Bradenton.
+They killed one man and burned a house in what is now Sarasota, and on 31 March 1856, they tried to attack the "Braden Castle", the plantation home of Dr. Joseph Braden, in what is now Bradenton.
 The "Castle" was too strong for them, but they led away seven slaves and three mules.
 Burdened with prisoners and loot, the Seminoles did not move fast.
 While they were stopped at Big Charley Apopka Creek eating barbecued beef from a cow they had found and slaughtered, the militia caught up with them.
 The militiamen killed two of the Seminoles and recaptured the slaves and mules taken from Dr. Braden's plantation.
 The scalp of one of the dead Seminoles was displayed in Tampa, the other in Manatee.

 During April, regular Army and militiamen patrolled around and into the reservation but made little contact with the Seminoles.
 One six-hour battle was fought near Bowlegs Town in April, with four regulars killed and three wounded before the Seminoles withdrew.
 The Seminoles continued to carry out small raids around the state.
-On May 14, 1856, fifteen Seminoles attacked the farm house of Captain Robert Bradley north of Tampa, killing two of his young children.
+On 14 May 1856, fifteen Seminoles attacked the farmhouse of Captain Robert Bradley north of Tampa, killing two of his young children.
 One Seminole was killed by Bradley.
 Bradley may have been targeted because he had killed Tiger Tail's brother during the Second Seminole War.
-On May 17, Seminoles attacked a wagon train in central Florida, killing three men.
+On 17 May, Seminoles attacked a wagon train in central Florida, killing three men.
 Mail and stagecoach service in and out of Tampa was suspended until the military could provide protection.

-On June 14, 1856, Seminoles attacked the farm of Willoughby Tillis 2 mi from Fort Meade.
+On 14 June 1856, Seminoles attacked the farm of Willoughby Tillis 2 mi from Fort Meade.
 All of the household made it safely into the house, and they were able to hold the Seminoles at bay.
 The gunfire was heard at Fort Meade, and seven mounted militiamen under Lt.
 Alderman Carlton responded.
 Three of the militiamen—Lt.
 Alderman Carlton, Lott Whidden, and William Parker—were killed and two others wounded.
 More militiamen pursued the Seminoles but had to retreat when a sudden rain wet their powder.
-On June 16, twenty militiamen from Fort Fraser surprised a group of Seminoles along the Peace River, killing some of the Seminoles.
+On 16 June, twenty militiamen from Fort Fraser surprised a group of Seminoles along the Peace River, killing some of the Seminoles.
 The militiamen withdrew after losing two dead—Robert F. Prine, and George Howell—and three others wounded.
 They claimed to have killed as many as twenty Seminoles, but the Indians admitted to only four dead and two wounded.
 However, one of the dead was Ocsen Tustenuggee, who seems to have been the only chief who would actively lead attacks against settlements.